 - Roosts.
 Most laying chickens like to roost.
-A good rule of thumb is 6 to 10 inches of roosting space per bird.
-Roosts should be at least 2 feet off the ground.
+A good rule of thumb is six to 10 inches of roosting space per bird.
+Roosts should be at least two feet off the ground.
 Roosts can be as simple as a ladder fastened to the wall at an angle, or sturdy twigs attached to the walls of the coop.

 You'll also need to make sure your coop has:

-- Ventilation, so that gases from birds' respiration and excrement don't build up inside the coop.
+- Ventilation.
+This prevents the gases from birds' respiration and excrement from building up inside the coop.

 - Shade.
 Chickens love the shade, so a coop and run should include shady spots.

 - Dust baths.
 Provide areas of dry soil or dirt where hens can dust bathe, which can help control parasites.
 This can be as simple as a box filled with dirt or sand if there isn't a spot on the floor of the coop.
 Hens with access to outdoors will easily find places for their dust baths.
 For winter, most hens need only a clean spot somewhere in the coop, usually in a corner.

 Should You Reuse, Build, or Buy?